How it works

 3. Costs

 Peak House is free for British Columbia youth; it is funded through a contract with Vancouver Coastal Health.
-However, the following costs are to be paid by the to be caregiver/guardian prior to intake:

 6. Education